Frequently Asked Questions

 Are there any Sign In & Out procedures?

 Yes!
 Every sailor must sign in, and be signed out each day.
-Any person who is authorized to pick up your child should be added to their profile.
+If you’d like an additional person to be able to pick up your child, please let the instructor know as well as the Sailing School Office.
 We ask that sailors who have to leave the Sailing School early or arrive late, present a written note from their parent or guardian to the Sailing School Office and their instructor.

 Please note that staff are not responsible for program participants who leave their group without permission, or who remain at NSC after program hours.